vinhnx/Clendar/README.md

 💙 Clendar is now temporarily removed from sale.
 I will try to get it back soon, thank you all the for all supporting over the years, it means the world to me!

+Hi everyone,

+I wanted to provide an update regarding the Clendar app.
+Due to some personal matters, I haven't been able to dedicate much time to maintaining the app recently.
+However, I want to reassure you that I will be back soon and working towards getting Clendar back on the App Store in the near future.

+I'm truly grateful for all the support and contributions from the Open Source community over the past year.
+Your encouragement and assistance have meant a lot to me and motivated me to continually improve the app.
+Unfortunately, I've had to step back temporarily to address some personal matters.

+Thank you for your understanding and patience.
+I look forward to resuming work on Clendar and continuing to engage with this fantastic community.

+Best Regards,
+Vinh Nguyen

 ---

 <h1 align="center">